Table of Contents

 - If your permanent home address changes at any time, it is your responsibility to notify the University of your change of address immediately.

-- Because the Office of Financial Aid communicates with you via your KSU email address, it is your responsibility to ensure you are reviewing your email for any communications from our office.
+- Because the Office of Scholarships and Financial Aid communicates with you via your KSU email address, it is your responsibility to ensure you are reviewing your email for any communications from our office.

 - Students who leave the University through transfer, graduation, or any other form of leave are not entitled to the remaining eligibility of institutional aid/scholarships and will forfeit such remaining eligibility.